luhmann/evernote-to-raindrop-exporter/README.md

 ### 💯 Install and run the app

-#### Binary

-1. For Mac a binary is provided for your convenience.
-You can download it [here](https://github.com/luhmann/evernote-to-raindrop-exporter/releases/download/2.0.0/etr).
-2. Put it somewhere on your computer.
-Open your terminal at that location and type `./etr`.

-#### From Source

 For all other platforms or if you want to compile yourself:

 0. Make sure you have at least node >= 14